 The presence of a heightened release of adrenalin is central to anxiety.
 We have two adrenalin glands, one sits at the top of each kidney.
 This is why the first sign of an adrenalin rush for many people is the uncomfortable feeling that starts in the stomach.
 The feeling expands and you heartbeat gets faster, your breathing speeds up, you start to sweat, etc. You are being primed with the energy to fight or flight.

 While many people believe that anxiety is always triggered by the mind, physiological factors can also trigger anxiety and panic attacks.
-Firstly, I will explain how physiological factors can affect anxiety and then comment on cognitive factors.
+See the posts where l explain how physiological factors can affect anxiety and then comment on cognitive factors.